automation-tasks-rs/cargo_auto_template_new_cli/DEVELOPMENT.md

 and the automation_tasks_rs from
 <https://github.com/automation-tasks-rs/cargo_auto_template_new_cli/releases/download/latest/automation_tasks_rs.tar.gz>

+## Info just for me when I modify the template

 To create this release use the commands:

 ```bash
 sh github_release_prepare.sh
 ```

+I cannot upload directly from inside the container.
+First I copy the file into some Windows folder.
-Then manually create a GitHub release and upload the tar.gz files.
+Then I manually create a GitHub release and upload the files.
 Then remove the temporary files.